 First of all, Tony Robbins has built himself a career as a motivational speaker commanding thousands of followers.

 He has interviewed ordinary people doing extraordinary things.
-If you are looking for a great way to start your day, then we would recommend that you carry and listen to this podcast on your way to work.
+If you’re looking for a great way to start your day, then I’d recommend that you carry and listen to this podcast on your way to work.

 Most noteworthy, Tony’s work has guided over 50 million people in over 100 countries to make positive decisions and change their lives.
 He has helped several business leaders start their businesses or take existing ones to the next level.

 His podcast is not relegated to business news only but touches on how people can improve their personal lives.

 Even more, he’s also well versed in emerging technologies like AI and robotics and this makes for an all-round podcast.

 The podcast has created a buzz with its focus on marketing tips.